-Often we concentrate so hard on making our skin better that we fail to notice some of the things that we do that can make our skin worse.
+Often we concentrate so hard on making our skin better that we fail to notice some of the more common things that we do that can make our skin worse.
 Here are seven causes of bad skin!

 Our choice of make0up is critical to great skin.
-Make-up that contains talk and fine particles will block pores and lead to congestion.
+Make-up that contains talc and fine particles will block pores and lead to congestion.
 Typically this presents as a raised rash-like appearance combined with blackheads but can rapidly extend into full-blown spots.
 Left unchecked this will result in an acne breakout.

 Sadly, many people who experience this then use more make-up in an attempt to disguise the problem and rather than improve the situation this makes it worse.
 A good foundation is one of the best investments that you can make in your skin.
 Use a mineral make-up that states it is non-comedogenic (which means it will not block pores) at all times.
 I favour Issada.